Local Government Policy Options to Prevent Demographic Change

 2. Rent and Housing Restrictions

 A key way to prevent demographic change is to limit the opportunities for outside groups to relocate to a community.
-White Americans have been increasingly creative with ways to prevent local demographic change since the Civil Rights Act and other legislation effectively banned freedom of association among community members, and unfortunately states continue to restrict communities’ rights to decide who lives among them.
+Americans have been increasingly creative with ways to prevent local demographic change since the Civil Rights Act and other legislation effectively banned freedom of association among community members, and unfortunately states continue to restrict communities’ rights to decide who lives among them.

 In 2022 a Texas town, Providence Village, banned residents who receive Section 8 Housing Vouchers from residing within their community.
-Knowing that 65% of Section 8 recipients are non-White the town was taking effective measures to prevent the character and demographics of their community from changing.
+Knowing that 65% of Section 8 recipients are minorities the town was taking effective measures to prevent the character and demographics of their community from changing.
 The town was able to do this because the vast bulk of its jurisdiction is covered by a homeowner’s association (HOA) which passed a bylaw to ban Section 8 and other vouchers.
-In response to this change, though, the Texas state government stepped in and banned HOAs from passing these laws in future, once again stripping White communities of the ability to decide who lives among them.
+In response to this change, though, the Texas state government stepped in and banned HOAs from passing these laws in future, once again stripping once homogeneous communities of the ability to decide who lives among them.

 Options still remain, though.
 Even in states where Section 8 and other public vouchers are protected by law local governments can take action to prevent demographic change.
 In Connecticut (and other states) towns and cities which have housing authorities regularly pass ordinances that restrict public housing and voucher programs to persons who are already resident in the community and effectively prevent newcomers from seeking out subsidized housing in the locality.
 All forms of local government should look into the creation of housing authorities in order to achieve the same effect.